Real Estate15 min read

 Michigan Real Estate Salesperson Exam Overview

-The Michigan Real Estate Salesperson Exam is administered by PSI Services on behalf of the Department of Licensing and Regulatory Affairs (LARA).
-Michigan has one of the lower pre-licensing requirements at 40 hours but includes mandatory civil rights training.
+The Michigan Real Estate Salesperson Exam is administered by PSI Services LLC on behalf of the Michigan Department of Licensing and Regulatory Affairs (LARA), Bureau of Professional Licensing.
+Michigan has one of the lower pre-licensing education requirements in the country at 40 clock hours, but it is the only state that mandates a dedicated 4-hour civil rights module inside that 40 hours.

-Passing this exam qualifies you to work as a real estate salesperson in Michigan—the 10th largest state with over 10 million residents and diverse markets including Detroit, Grand Rapids, and numerous lakefront communities.
+Passing this exam qualifies you to work as a real estate salesperson in Michigan—the 10th-largest state by population, with diverse markets including Detroit, Grand Rapids, Ann Arbor, Traverse City, and extensive Great Lakes lakefront communities.

 Exam Format at a Glance